WondooSeo/EEG_CSV_File_to_Heatmap/README.md

 # EEG_Signal
-This code is for my graduate project.
+This code is for my project.

-I don't know the exact goal of this code.

 JUST FOR COMMIT, AND SAVING.